wilsonliaows/docs/connectors/quickbooks.md

 ### Working with : Exchange Rate

-QuickBooks Online provides international trades to be done in multiple currencies.
+QuickBooks Online allows international trades to be done in multiple currencies.
 Workato adapts your business needs and supports all necessary changes needed to automate your business

 **Exchange Rate**

 QuickBooks Online allows you to support multiple currencies.
 To do so, you may enable it in your Accounts and Settings section.
-Do note that enabling multiple currency may incur setting changes.
-Please do seek consultation with QuickBooks Online support.
+Do note that enabling multiple currencies may incur setting changes.
+Consult QuickBooks online support for any difficulties.

 ![Rates](/assets/images/connectors/quick-books/multi-rate.png)
 *Exchange rates*

 Exchange Rate field allows you to specify the exchange rate to your home currency from the specified currency.
-If no Currency is specified, the exchange rate will be defaulted to 1 in respect of the home currency.
+If no Currency is specified, the exchange rate will be defaulted to 1 with respect to the home currency.

-For dependent transaction documents such as Credit memo, the applied currency will depends on its parent transactions document, such as payment, or bank deposit.
+For dependent transaction documents such as Credit memo, the applied currency will depend on its parent transactions document, such as payment, or bank deposit.

 **Example:**